ShootProof/recruiting-full-stack/README.md

 experience and analysis skills before proceeding with portions of our recruiting process.
-We believe that the exercise below will illustrate a candidate's approach to working with technologies and methodologies that may be commonly used in our data and analytics engineering team here at ShootProof.
+We believe that the exercise below will illustrate a candidate's approach to working with technologies and methodologies that may be commonly used in our engineering teams here at ShootProof.

 # Guidelines